dhruvmochi209-cyber/dhruv-demo/README.md

 # dhruv-demo
-This is y first git repository
+This is my first git repository
+Author - Dhruv mochi